 Now, though, its appeal is greater than ever.
-After years in-and-out of lockdowns, the pandemic has forced many of us to recalibrate our relationship with fashion.
-Giving us time to step off the fast-moving carousel of disposable trends, we’ve had hours at home to sit with the clothes we own and admit which were bought to secure a quick and dirty serotonin hit in the shadow of Instagram’s comparison culture, fuelled by the ease of same-day delivery.
-For others, waking each morning to a global pandemic has left little room for the effort and energy required to pull together a playful outfit.
+After years of living through a fast-moving carousel of disposable trends, many of us are keen to recalibrate our relationship with fashion.
+To acknowledge which of our clothes we really, truly love and which were bought to secure a quick and dirty serotonin hit in the shadow of TikTok's comparison culture, fuelled by the ease of same-day delivery.
+For others, the cost of living has left little room for the effort and energy required to pull together a playful outfit.
 With heavier burdens weighing on our minds, functionality is often the biggest draw when choosing what to wear each day.

-"People are starting to rethink their relationship with clothing and with nowhere to go, more time is being spent organising and decluttering as well as learning how to create a streamlined wardrobe," says personal stylist Eunice Abe of the surge in search for capsule wardrobes during lockdown.
+"People are starting to rethink their relationship with clothing and [...] more time is being spent organising and decluttering as well as learning how to create a streamlined wardrobe," says personal stylist Eunice Abe of the surge in interest for capsule wardrobes.
 Donating, selling or gifting items which no longer fit into your life is a great way to save them from landfill but the aim isn’t to mindlessly purge your wardrobe and start anew.
-It's about whittling it down to a selection of thought-out pieces which will help you to resist the pull of passing trends.
+It's about whittling it down to a selection of thought-out pieces that will help you to resist the pull of passing trends.
 "Building a capsule wardrobe made up of core items not only helps me shop less and rewear my pieces over and over again," Eunice says, "but also to not shop impulsively for the 'next best thing' to wear."
-I feel the same way.
-Pre-pandemic, I felt an involuntary urge to shop whenever I saw a new look on Instagram but since rotating a steady collection of around 15 pieces, from crew-neck knitwear and plain, long-sleeved tees to straight-leg jeans and my trusty Birkenstocks, I’ve found it easier to put some distance between what I tell myself I want and what I really need.

-Below, we’ve found the best pieces for a traditional capsule wardrobe, from summer-ready sandals to Breton striped tees.
+Below, we’ve found the best pieces for a traditional capsule wardrobe, from spring-ready light layers to Breton striped tees.

-If you can avoid spillages and stains, the plain white tee is your hardest working piece — just ask James Dean, Brigitte Bardot and Pam Grier.
-We're teaming ours with black blazers, gold jewellery and flared denim but it works with just about anything, from slip skirts to high-waisted shorts.
+If you can avoid spillages and stains, the plain white tee is your hardest working piece — just ask James Dean, Jane Birkin and Pam Grier.
+We're teaming ours with black blazers, gold jewellery and straight-leg denim but it works with just about anything, from slip skirts to high-waisted shorts.

-Jeans silhouettes fluctuate — goodbye skinny, hello kick-flare — but the straight leg remains a constant faithful, no matter which way the pendulum swings.
+Jeans silhouettes fluctuate — goodbye skinny, hello kick-flare — but the straight leg remains a constant, no matter which way the pendulum swings.

-The crew-neck knit is a timeless classic with a neckline that lends itself to different necklace lengths.
-Don't feel wedded to beige if it's not a colour you'd choose to wear but do explore the cut's styling possibilities: we're wearing ours with big collar blouses and turtlenecks while it's chilly and over slip dresses come spring.
+The crewneck knit is a timeless classic with a neckline that lends itself to different necklace lengths.
+Don't feel wedded to a neutral tone if it's not a colour you'd choose to wear but do explore the cut's styling possibilities: we're wearing ours with big collar blouses and turtlenecks while it's chilly and over slip dresses come spring.

-Lace-up leather shoes aren't for everyone but if a smarter style works for your wardrobe, the styling solutions are endless.
-We enjoy them paired with a colourful sock and tailored trousers, with patterned tights and a mini skirt, with a black sock and a mini dress, and with straight-leg jeans and a turtleneck.
+Lace-up leather shoes or classic loafers aren't for everyone but if a smarter style works for your wardrobe, the styling solutions are endless.
+We enjoy them paired with colourful socks and tailored trousers, with patterned tights and a miniskirt, with black socks and a minidress, and with straight-leg jeans and a turtleneck.

 The Brittany-born striped top has been synonymous with French style ever since Coco Chanel turned the fisherman's staple into a fashion favourite.
-Our preferred marinière tees are by Saint James – the original and best – or Comme des Garçons Play but there are heaps to choose from.
 Tuck into tailored trousers or denim and top off with black lace-up shoes or white kicks.

 Whether you go for chunky or subtle, yellow or pale-toned, gold jewellery is a perennial classic.
-It's at its strongest against a block-coloured background like a white tee or black rollneck – perfect for those back-to-back Zoom calls.
+It's at its strongest against a block-coloured background like a white tee or black rollneck.

 shop 6 products